katholiek-onderwijs-vlaanderen/sri4node/README.md

 sri4node has a very simple processing pipeline for mapping SRI resources onto a database.
 We explain the possible HTTP operations below :
 * reading regular resources (GET)
-* updating/creating regular resources.
-(PUT)
+* updating/creating regular resources (PUT)
-* deleting regular resources.
-(DELETE)
+* deleting regular resources (DELETE)
 * reading *list* resources (queries) (GET)

 In essence we map 1 *regular* resource to a database row.
 A *list* resource corresponds to a query on a database table.
 List resource support *expansion*, to allow you to include the corresponding regular resource in the same request.

-When reading a *regular* resource a database row is transformed into an SRI resource by doing things :
+When reading a *regular* resource a database row is transformed into an SRI resource by doing this :

 1. Check if you have permission by executing all registered *secure* functions in the configuration.
 2. Retrieve the row and convert all columns into a JSON key-value pair (key maps directly to the database column name).